Javieratapiab/mobile-flashcards/README.md

 ## Stack

 This project is built in React Native using Asyncstorage as DB.
-For a better experience, run this project in a iOS simulator or mobile (Not for Android purposes)8
+For a better experience, run this project in a iOS simulator or mobile ##(Not tested on Android device)

 ## Tools